 Attorneys with experience in dealing with domestic violence cases could prove to be a valuable asset to your family member’s case.
 Consult with a Lawyer today to learn more about West Palm Beach domestic violence pretrial release conditions and how professional legal assistance could be vital to a person’s criminal case.

 Limiting Contact with the Alleged Victim

-There are several types of conditions that a judge might impose upon a person as a condition of pretrial release.
+There are several types of conditions a Judge in West Palm Beach might impose upon a person as a condition of pretrial release.
 One of the first issues is whether or not the person could have contact with the alleged victim of the crime.
 If they have contact, it must be non-violent and/or no harmful contact.

 Placing a Monetary Bond

 A Court can place a bond ranging from a hundred dollars to tens of thousands of dollars depending upon the facts and circumstances of the case as well as the person’s criminal record.
 However, instead of a monetary bond, a Court could require a person to report to the Court once a week, every other week, or month.
 If a person fails to report to check-in with the courthouse, the accused individual could face serious legal implications.

 In addition to a pre-trial release, a Judge in West Palm Beach could also impose restrictions on drugs and alcohol.
 A person could also be subject to random drug testing in order to make sure that the alleged criminal is maintaining the Court’s orders.